Overview

 • Difficulty sleeping, headaches, stomachaches, and fatigue

-If you have noticed anxiety symptoms in yourself or a loved one and believe they may be due to an underlying medical condition, contact your physician or primary care provider to schedule an evaluation.
-One of the first steps of the mental health diagnostic process is ruling out potential comorbid3 conditions that could be causing symptoms, and steps can be taken to treat the underlying disorder or illness.
+If you have noticed anxiety symptoms in yourself or a loved one and believe they may be due to another underlying medical condition, contact your medical physician or primary care provider to schedule an evaluation.
+One of the first steps of the mental health diagnostic process for anxiety disorder is ruling out potential comorbid3 conditions that could be causing symptoms, and steps can be taken to treat the underlying disorder or illness.

 Causes